 Facilities: Skate rentals and concessions will be available from 6 p.m. – 9 p.m. on Thursdays and Fridays, and all day on weekends.

 Parking: There is free parking off Central Park Drive (two minute walk) and Bramalea Road (six minute walk).

 Transit: There is no direct transit access.
 Nearest stop is the 501/A Zum westbound station at Queen and Bramalea.
 The 9 Vodden, 17 Howden, 19 Fernforest, and 15 Bramalea circle the park.
 Bramalea Transit Terminal with Brampton Transit and GO buses is an eight minute walk.

-The massive sprawling complex that is the Gore Meadows Recreation Centre and Library in northeast Brampton is set to complete its second phase in March 2017.
-The strange dome-like roof you see from Castlemore Road is in fact the new rink, which will be covered, but will be exposed to the elements from the sides.
-It will be the largest new rink, and will be formatted for 3-on-3 ice hockey.
+The massive sprawling complex that is the Gore Meadows Recreation Centre and Library in northeast Brampton has finally finished its second phase.
+The strange dome-like roof you see from Castlemore Road is in fact the new rink, which is covered but exposed to the elements from the sides.
+It is the largest new rink in town, and will be formatted for 3-on-3 ice hockey.

 Address: 10150 The Gore Road.